Definitions of specific learning disability and laws pertaining to learning disabilities in the United States

-- U.S. Department of Education.
-Education for All Handicapped Children Act.
-Public Law 94-142.
-U.S. Government Printing Office, Washington, DC, 1975.
+- Education for All Handicapped Children Act.
+Public Law 94-142, US Government Printing Office; US Department of Education, Washington, DC, 1975.

-- U.S. Department of Education.
-To assure the free appropriate public education of all handicapped children.
-Public Law 105-17.
-Nineteenth Annual Report to Congress on the Implementation of the Individuals with Disabilities Education Act.
+- To assure the free appropriate public education of all handicapped children: Nineteenth annual report to Congress on the implementation of the Individuals with Disabilities Education Act.
 Public Law 105-17, US Govermnet Printing Office; US Department of Education, Washington, DC, 1997.